 Amendment 56 to the Snapper Grouper FMP is intended to respond to the most recent stock assessment for South Atlantic black sea bass.
-Actions being initially considered for Amendment 56 include establishment of a rebuilding plan, revision of catch levels, revision of sector allocations, and other measures intended to rebuild the stock.
+Actions being initially considered for Amendment 56 include revisions of catch levels, sector allocations, stock determination criteria, and other measures intended to increase the stock.